|

 The NetModem Server PC also requires at least one serial communications

-port, which could be either a physical connector that attaches to
+port, which could be a physical connector that attaches to an external

-an external serial device such as an external analog modem, or it could
+serial device such as an analog modem, or it could be an internal modem,

-an internal modem, Serial ISDN card, or other device which creates one
+T1/E1 Serial ISDN RAS card, or other device which create Windows COM

 Client Software Installation and Configuration Overview: